 Measures the percent of long-term stay patients exhibiting symptoms of depression.
 Some argue this is a measure of quality of life.

 Appropriate Vaccine Usage

-This metric measures the percent of long-term residents that were vaccinated against pneumonia and flu.
+This is a measure of the percent of long-term residents who were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term care residents that required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some experts argue that this is a measure of a resident's well-being.
+This metric measures the percent of long-term residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.

 Ability to Keep Residents Mobile

 In The Village at Brookwood, 21.81% Percentage of Residents